rkennedy97/playwrightGPT/readme.md

 **Detailed Extraction Process**

-Raw HTML Pruning (Optional)
+1. Raw HTML Pruning (Optional)

+2 .
 In regexPrune.ts, we strip out large comments, data attributes, or other raw text bloat using regex.
 DOM-Based Pruning (pruneHtml.ts)

-We parse the pruned string with JSDOM, then remove: script and style tags link rel="stylesheet"  and meta tags
+3. We parse the pruned string with JSDOM, then remove:
+	3.1 script and style tags
+	3.2 link rel="stylesheet"  and meta tags
-Base64-encoded images img src "dataimage"
+	3.3 Base64-encoded images img src "dataimage"
-Inline styles and other large irrelevant parts Generate a Final Snippet
+	3.4 Inline styles and other large irrelevant parts 3.5 Generate a Final Snippet

-After pruning we produce a cleaned HTML string.
+4. After pruning we produce a cleaned HTML string.
-Optionally log it to ./logs/cleaned_html_1234.html for debugging.
+	4.1 Optionally log it to ./logs/cleaned_html_1234.html for debugging.

-Send to GPT
+5. Send to GPT

-We call getLocatorFromGPT3_5(prompt, cleanedHTML) or GPT-4.
+6. We call getLocatorFromGPT3_5(prompt, cleanedHTML) or GPT-4.
-GPT returns a JSON with "action" (fill/click/select) and "selector" (like #login-button).
+7. GPT returns a JSON with "action" (fill/click/select) and "selector" (like #login-button).
-Caching & Validation

-We store the final locator in gptCache json
+8. We store the final locator in gptCache json
-If the selector fails in Playwright, we remove it from cache and re-try.
+9. If the selector fails in Playwright, we remove it from cache and re-try.
-Manual or Special Cases

-For known stable elements or date inputs, we can override the format or fill logic.
+10. For known stable elements or date inputs, we can override the format or fill logic.
 Or skip GPT entirely for certain steps, if needed.

-Why This Matters
+**Why This Matters**
 Without pruning, huge HTML can cause GPT to exceed context limits (16k tokens).
 With minimal relevant HTML, GPT is more accurate and runs faster.